learnk8s/learnk8s.io/_blog/why-kube/index.md

 Developers can package their creations in generic containers ✅ You still have to manage thousands of containers ❌

-Managing containers at scale sound one of those hard problems that require a bit of thinking.
+Managing containers at scale sound one of those hard problems that requires a bit of thinking.

-Perhaps you could automate your deployment even more.

-Still doesn't help with optimising resources if you run one Docker container per virtual machine, though.
+## Managing containers at scale

-You should work out how to run multiple containers on the same virtual machine.
+Ideally, you should work out how to run multiple containers on the same virtual machine.

+And you should plan for containers to be spread on multiple servers too.

+So your component could have few containers on one host and few more on another.

+You could automate the deployment, but you would need to keep track of each application and where's deployed.

+What happens when something breaks?

+You would need to look at your long list of deployed apps, find the right server and fix it.

-But it sounds like a lot of work.
+If it sounds like a lot of work, it is.

 However if it pays off, perhaps it's worth it.

-But what if you could automate that too?

-What if you could have an algorithm deciding where to place those containers?
+But what if you could have an algorithm deciding where to place those containers?

+What if there was an automated agent keeping that list of deployed apps.

-It turns out that someone had precisely that idea.
+It turns out that someone had precisely that idea and came up with a solution.

-And luckily for you, more than a single person.

-Three technologies are competing in the container orchestration arena:

-- Apache Mesos
-- Hashicopr Nomad
-- Kubernetes

-They all have pros and cons.

-But the reality is that if you start comparing them, you will notice that it's not a fair fight.

-Kubernetes is the de facto container orchestrator with support from all the major players: Google, Microsoft, Red Hat, Pivotal, VMware, IBM and many more.

-Why Kubernetes?

-What's so unique about it?
+## Kubernetes, the mighty container orchestrator

 Kubernetes has initially been a Google creation.

 Google was running a technology similar to containers and had to find an efficient way to schedule workloads.

+They didn't want to keep and manually update a long list of containers and servers.

-They decided to write a platform that can automatically analyse resource utilisation and schedule deployments.
+So they decided to write a platform that can automatically analyse resource utilisation, schedule and deploy containers.

 Later on, few Googlers decided to leave the company and restart the project as an open source effort.

 The rest is history.

-How does Kubernetes work, you say?

-You can think about it as a scheduler.
+You can think about Kubernetes as a scheduler.

 Kubernetes measures your infrastructure (bare metal or cloud, public or private) and collects CPU and memory for each computer.

-When you request to deploy a container, Kubernetes identifies the memory requirements for your container and finds the best computer to satisfy your request.
+When you request to deploy a container, Kubernetes identifies the memory requirements for your container and finds the best server that satisfies your request.

 You don't decide where the application is deployed.

 The data centre is abstracted away from you.

 In other words, Kubernetes will play Tetris with your infrastructure.

 Docker containers are the blocks; computers are the board, and Kubernetes is the player.

 Having someone efficiently packing your infrastructure means that you get more computing for your money.

+You can do a lot more with a lot less.

 And your overall bill usage should decrease as a result of that.